Silent Fall

 Silent Fall is a 1994 American psychological thriller film directed by Bruce Beresford and starring Richard Dreyfuss, Linda Hamilton, John Lithgow, J. T. Walsh, and Liv Tyler in her debut role.
 The plot focuses on a boy with autism who is the only witness to the savage double murder of his parents.

+Silent Fall was released by Warner Bros. on October 28, 1994.
+The film received negative reviews from critics and was a box office bomb, grossing $3.2 million against a $30 million budget.